An integer is a whole number, i.e. one that has no fractional part. It may be represented in decimal, hexadecimal or binary:

 Creating a ListImmutable

-A ListImmutable may be defined in ‘literal’ form, delimited by curly braces, and with all the required elements separated by commas.
+A ListImmutable may be defined in 'literal' form, delimited by curly brace with all the required elements separated by commas.
 The elements may be literal values but must all be of the same Type, for example:

 variable fruit set to {"apple", "orange", "pear"}